-The measurement of any Performance Measure(s) may exclude the impact of charges for restructurings, discontinued operations, extraordinary items, and other unusual or non-recurring items, and the cumulative effects of accounting changes, each as defined by generally accepted accounting principles and as identified in the Company's audited financial statements, including the notes thereto.
+The measurement of any Performance Measure(s) may exclude the impact of charges for restructurings, discontinued operations, extraordinary items, the cumulative effects of accounting changes, currency revaluation gains or losses, gains or losses from the sale of real estate or investments, insurance recoveries, pension settlement income or expense, income attributable to non-controlling interest in ASC, severance charges, equipment relocation costs or charges, equipment write-offs or write-downs, and any other unusual or non-recurring items, in each case as defined by generally accepted accounting principles or as identified in the Company's audited financial statements, including the notes thereto, or Exchange Act filings.
 Any Performance Measure(s) may be used to measure the performance of the Company or a Subsidiary as a whole or any business unit of the Company or any Subsidiary or any combination thereof, as the Committee may deem appropriate, or any of the above Performance Measures as compared to the performance of a group of comparator companies, or a published or special index that the Committee, in its sole discretion, deems appropriate.